yuxuan-hu/Floodgate-NS3/README.md

-# Floodgate NS-3 simulator
+# Weir NS-3 simulator
-This is an NS-3 simulator for Floodgate.
-It is based on [the NS3 simulation of HPCC](https://github.com/alibaba-edu/High-Precision-Congestion-Control) which also includes the implementation of DCQCN, TIMELY, DCTCP, PFC, ECN and Broadcom shared buffer switch.
+This is an NS-3 simulator for Weit.
+It is based on [the NS3 simulation of HPCC](https://github.com/alibaba-edu/High-Precision-Congestion-Control) and [the NS3 simulation of Floodgate](https://github.com/NASA-NJU/Floodgate-NS3).

-If you have any questions, please contact us (wqingyue@qq.com or kxliu@smail.nju.edu.cn).

 ## Quick Start